 Boisen says the ordeal has taken its toll on her health and well-being.

 “There is no doubt that this has had a huge impact on my life – it’s certainly not the carefree retirement I had envisaged for myself,” she said.

 “I’d had some health issues, I haven’t travelled as I thought I would, I am restricted with what I am going to spend because this is a big whack of my savings that we’re wanting.

 “I’m being taken to court so the next step is to plead my case.”

 ‘Minister should show some heart’

-“Queensland Health is responsible for all the stuff ups made by their defective payroll systems,” he said.
+“Queensland Health is responsible for the stuff ups made by their defective payroll systems,” he said.

 “Instead of moving on, and showing some compassion and contrition, they are using debt collectors to threaten and intimidate current and former workers into paying back money.

-“In Ms Boisen’s case, the minister should show some heart and waive the alleged debt that she owes for the leave she took in good faith after she was told that she was entitled to take it.”
+“In Ms Boisen’s case, the minister should show some heart and waive the alleged debt that she owes for leave she took in good faith after being told she was entitled to take it.”

 Please call our specialist team at Fair Work Claims today on